What Is the Best Medicine for Diarrhea and Vomiting?

 Because causes differ, the “best medicine” also differs from person to person.

-Across all top Google results and AI Overviews, ORS is universally recommended as the first and most essential treatment.
+ORS is widely recommended as the first and most essential treatment.

 ORS works by replacing: